infinityhacker/arp-detect/README.md

 # arp-detect
-use arping to detect alive hosts
+use arping&scapy to detect alive hosts